In the Groove 2: Custom Songs on Revision 21

 An unofficial patch was later discovered online to circumvent the song length limit.
 Players could manipulate the metadata in the header of the OGG file to make the game think the song is only 1:45 long.
 The program which performs this patch is commonly referred to as the Ogg Length Patch program.
 This allows songs of any length to be played on the machine as long as the music file is still under 5 MB in size.
-Playing songs that are longer than 3 minutes is looked down upon by some arcade operators due to the possibility of losing money, and in some cases bans have even been issued on players who excessively play long songs when others are waiting in line to play.
 The Ogg Length Patch vulnerability as well as other bugs and timing issues were fixed in R23.
 While R23 has timing corrections and bug fixes, it forces all custom songs to end at 120 seconds of play regardless of the use of the Ogg Length Patch.

 Despite the timing fixes, Revision 23 is unpopular with the majority of ITG players.
 Even though some professional players prefer r23 due to the timing fixes, the strict time limit of 120 seconds was looked down upon since some official Dance Dance Revolution songs and even some official songs on the In The Groove 2 cabinet itself go beyond this time limit.
 Some players feel that RoXor should have implemented a system similar to Dance Dance Revolution 5th Mix (and already implemented in StepMania) in which songs longer than 150 seconds (2½ minutes) are deemed a "long version" song, which takes up two stages (two songs' worth) of the player's credit, instead of blocking the songs from being played entirely.